0nE01/Remove-green-background/README.md

 # Remove Greenscreen

-Have you ever wondered how editors remove green backgrounds from their green screen videos?

-Lucky for you, you found this repo that is  going to teach you how to remove green backgrounds using opencv.
+### Have you ever wondered how editors remove green backgrounds from their green screen videos?
+Lucky for you, you found this repo that is  going to teach you how to remove green backgrounds from your images/vidoes using opencv. ✨

-We'll use some of the opencv's functions and remove the green background of your images. 💪 the fun part is that is this project is small and it's not complicated . 😁
+### We'll use some of the opencv's functions and remove the green background of your images and the fun part is that is this project is small and it's not complicated. 😁

 ## Results 🔥